Planning to visit Australia?

-If I had to give only one tip for the Great Ocean Road, it would be to not just rush to the 12 Apostles for your tourist snap.
+If I only had one piece of advice for driving the Great Ocean Road, I would say don’t just rush to the 12 Apostles for your tourist snap.
 Slow down and appreciate all this drive has to offer.

-Certainly, don’t do it in one day like the tourist buses do from Melbourne.
+Certainly, don’t drive it in one day like the tourist buses do from Melbourne.
 It deserves at least a few days.

-The Great Ocean Road is not only famous in Australia, but around the world as one of the best road trips on the planet.
+The Great Ocean Road is not only one of the famous road trips in Australia, but around the world as one of the best drives on the planet.

 Great Ocean Road Trip Highlights:

 Port Campbell National Park

 You can’t have a list of the best road trips in Australia without visiting the Outback.

 And instead of taking the Stuart Highway between Uluru and Alice Springs, consider taking the scenic route along the Red Centre Way and discover brilliant landscapes, gorges, canyons, camping and hiking trails of the West MacDonnel Ranges.